adamajane/my-first-git/README.md

 # Learning Git

-I am learning Git and GitHub!
+I am to use learning Git and GitHub!